HackOvert/GhidraSnippets/README.md

 ## Working with Programs
 A *Program* is a binary component within a Ghidra Project.
 The snippets in this section deal with gathering information about the Programs within a Project.

-### List the current program's name and location on disk
+### List the current program name and location on disk
 ```python
 state = getState()
 currentProgram = state.getCurrentProgram()